jiayiliujiayi/timekilleR/README.md

 `getPeoplesDaily()`:  scrape the latest news from the People’s Daily, China’s largest comprehensive media.
 `getNature()`: wanna keep updated in the scientific world?
 Try this funcion to acquire the latest news from the Nature, a leading international weekly journal of science!
 #### Cannot make a decision?
 Ask the timekiller:
 `tobeornottobe()`:  ask anything to timekiller, then you'll promptly get a Yes/No answer.
-Notice: The pious way of doing this is ask one question once.
+Notice: The pious way of doing this is to ask one question once.
 #### The serious moment when calling timekiller: __data manipulation__
 ##### importing data in a faster way
 `fread.delim()`: takes a data frame as input and import it as a data frame into the .GLobalEnv.
 Yes, it is a wrapper of data.table::fread but we the oldschool might prefer working on a 'data frame' class element.